Warning: Your browser may not be able to render this page correctly.

 I adore movies!
 There's nothing like escaping into other people's lives for a couple of hours.
 A few of my favorites can be found at the bottom of my Biography page, but that list just scratches the surface.
 Unfortunately, I don't have a lot of time these days to go to the theater, but I always have a stack of DVDs to watch.
 A bowl of popcorn, a glass of wine, a DVD playing in a darkened living room…why pay movie theater prices, anyway?

 I love office supply stores!
-Browsing the aisles, choosing colorful new folders, fancy new pens, shiny new notebooks…it's better than a toy store or the candy shop (although I do adore candy, too <g>).
+Browsing the aisles, choosing colorful new folders, fancy new pens, shiny new notebooks…it's better than a toy store or the candy shop (although I do adore candy, too :-)).
 I am constantly buying stuff to help me get organized, even though it never works.
 My current favorite pen is Dr. Grip with a neon blue barrel, but I toss away the black ink immediately and replace it with blue, because I prefer blue ink!
-My favorite pencil is Dr. Grip Center of Gravity with 0.7mm lead, although the PaperMate Tri-Grip runs a close second.
+My favorite pencil is Dr. Grip Center of Gravity with 0.7mm lead.
 I buy these by the box, because they always disappear around my house.

 This ten-year-old tawny port is heaven in a glass.
 There's nothing else to say.

-Sadly, I don't have time for a lot of television these days.
-It's one of the pleasures I greatly curtailed in order to make time to write books.
+Sadly, television is one of the pleasures I greatly curtailed in order to make time to write books.
 However, my lack of television time does not mean I'm a TV snob.
 I majored in TV production in college, and I really do love TV!

-My favorite shows these days are House, Lost, and most any standup comedy on Comedy Central (laughter is the best medicine, isn't it?).
-Newer shows I'm enjoying are Standoff and Shark.
-Due to my time limitations, I tend to watch shows weeks or even months after they're aired, either on my DVR or on DVD…so please don't tell me what just happened!
+My favorite shows right now are Castle, How I Met Your Mother, Downton Abbey, Game of Thrones, Grey's Anatomy, almost anything on HGTV, and most any standup comedy on Comedy Central (laughter is the best medicine, isn't it?).
+Due to my time limitations, I tend to watch shows weeks or even months after they're aired, either on my DVR or on Apple TV…so please don't tell me what just happened!